kwalczak80/Speedy-cars/README.md

 Booking model

 - The Booking model contains a collection of data submitted by the user when booking a test drive.
-- The model contains the following fields: car, car_id, name, email, phone, date, message, user_id (this is displayed in admin).

 | Name | Key | Type | Other Details |
 | -- | -- | -- | -- |